-ENCC is currently a partner of CoHERE, a European cooperation project co-financed by the Horizon 2020 EU research programme .
+ENCC was a partner of CoHERE, a European cooperation project co-financed by the Horizon 2020 research programme .

-The multidisciplinary project includes museum, heritage and memory studies, cultural history, education, musicology, ethnology, political science, archaeology, ethnolinguistics and digital interaction design.
-The consortium comprises 12 partners from 9 countries, including universities, an SME, two museums and a cultural network (ENCC).
-The research covers diverse European territories and realities comparatively and in depth.
-The project started in April 2016 and will last 36 months.
+The multidisciplinary project included museum, heritage and memory studies, cultural history, education, musicology, ethnology, political science, archaeology, ethnolinguistics and digital interaction design.
+The consortium comprised 12 partners from 9 countries, including universities, an SME, two museums and a cultural network (ENCC).
+The research covered diverse European territories and realities comparatively and in depth.
+The project started in April 2016 and lasted 36 months.

 Go to the COHERE Critical Archive to find all outputs and publications from the project.

 Watch a preview performance of Rivers of Our Being, the Oratorio composed by Valdis Muktupavels in the context of the project

 Download Communicating Critical Heritage and Geography with Pupils: an activity book for Educators, edited by Lia Galani

 Watch Colonial Histories / Postcolonial Societies: On the Politics of Selective Memory in Europe, by Prof. Gurminder K. Bhambra, the closing keynote from the COHERE final Conference, 'Who is Europe', in the Polin Museum in Warsaw